cyclus/cyclus.github.com/source/module/cycpp.rst

 This allows you to execute arbitrary Python code which is added to the global namespace the state variables and agent annotations are evaluated within.
 This directive may be placed anywhere and is not confined to the class declaration, like above.
-However, it is only executed durring the annotations phase of preprocessing.
+However, it is only executed during the annotations phase of preprocessing.
 The signature for this directive is:

 **Exec signature:**